po3rin/saunadge/README.md

 ## Usage

-First of all,  you must get <sauna-ikitai-id>.
+First of all,  you must get sauna-ikitai-id.
 <sauna-ikitai-id> can be obtained from the url of the user page

 ```sh